R1CS to Quadratic Arithmetic Program over a Finite Field in Python

 To make the transformation from R1CS to QAP less abstract, let’s use a real example.

-We need to pick a prime field we will do this over.
+We need to pick a characteristic of the finite field we will do this over.
 When we later combine this with elliptic curves, the order of our prime field needs to equal the order of the elliptic curve.
-(This is a very common mistake).
+(Not matching the two a very common mistake).

 But for now, we will pick a small number to make this manageable.
 We will pick the prime number 79.